awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 ### Encryption<a name="ebsapi-encryption"></a>

-Encryption protects your data by converting it into unreadable code that can be deciphered only by people who have access to the key used to encrypt it\.
+Encryption protects your data by converting it into unreadable code that can be deciphered only by people who have access to the KMS key used to encrypt it\.
 You can use the EBS direct APIs to read and write encrypted snapshots, but there are some limitations\.
 For more information, see [Use encryption](#ebsapis-using-encryption) later in this guide\.

 ### API actions<a name="ebsapi-actions"></a>